giowe/system-metrics-collector/README.md

   }
 }
 ```
-You can generate the default config by running
+You can generate the default config running
 ```shell
 ./smc generateConfig [fullpath]
 ```